-Weblate easily handles translations with 10000 of units, but it is harder to split work and coordinate among translators with such a large translation.
+Weblate handles just fine translations with 10000 of units, but it is harder to split work and coordinate amongh translators with such big translation.
 Also when one translator is working on a component, this translation is locked for others, see Translation locking.

-Should the language definition for translation be missing, an empty definition is created and named as "cs_CZ (generated)".
-You should adjust the definition and report this back to Weblate authors so that the missing language can be included in next release.
+Should the language definition for translation be missing, empty definition is created and named as "cs_CZ (generated)".
+You should adjust the definition and report this back to Weblate authors so that missing language can be included in next release.